prantlf/graphviz-webcomponent/README.md

 #### Events

-Whenever the SVG inside the `graphviz-graph` element is successfully updated, the custom event `render` with the SVG source as details will be triggered on the element.
+Whenever the SVG image inside the `graphviz-graph` element is successfully updated, the custom event `render` with the SVG source as details will be triggered on the element.
 If the rendering fails, the custom event `error` with the `Error` instance as details will be triggered.

 #### Methods